Skip to main content

 Woman with long straight blonde hair wearing round tortoiseshell glasses applying lip balm while taking a selfie, dressed in a brown leather jacket against a neutral stone wall.

-Hands in frame — Create movement and draw attention to your face.
+Hands in frame — Draws attention to your face and creates a dynamic photo.

 Man with short dark hair wearing a wide-brimmed hat, denim jacket, and round metal glasses, smiling while taking a selfie with his Pomeranian dog.